 “We would like to have some tea now” (PRESENT).

 Some grammars will have Modals for defective verbs.
 They do not have all the three forms.
-The picture below shows the verb to write with a few Modal forms.
+Let us compare other verbs.

 REGULAR VERB: TO TRAVEL

 INFINITIVE to travel